Exyloss/sae102/README.md

 Voici la sortie de cette commande dans notre cas :

 ```
-root@ubuntu:~# ssh-keygen -b 4096
+antonin@archlinux:~# ssh-keygen -b 4096
 Generating public/private rsa key pair.
-Enter file in which to save the key (/root/.ssh/id_rsa):
+Enter file in which to save the key (/home/antonin/.ssh/id_rsa):
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in /root/.ssh/id_rsa
+Your identification has been saved in /home/antonin/.ssh/id_rsa
-Your public key has been saved in /root/.ssh/id_rsa.pub
+Your public key has been saved in /home/antonin/.ssh/id_rsa.pub
 The key fingerprint is:
 SHA256:JU94m2EfoSRkv+l6VR6kYRVHqU4nN3lJCZ8hQGvVcFQ antonin@archlinux
 The key's randomart image is: